goheesheng/Polkadot-Hackathon-Europe-2023/README.md

 Overall, the use of Substrate and other technologies helps to create a secure, scalable, and user-friendly NFT marketplace that leverages the latest advancements in blockchain technology.

+## A list of tech stack (solutions, technology infrastructure, technology services, etc) used by the team to build your project.

+Ink!: A modern, Rust-based programming language for building decentralized applications.
+The project will use Ink! to define and enforce the rules of the marketplace, such as setting prices for NFTs, establishing ownership, and executing transactions.

+Substrate: A blockchain development platform that provides the infrastructure and tools to build decentralized applications.
+Substrate will serve as the underlying technology for the NFT marketplace, providing a secure and decentralized environment for transactions to take place.

+Interledger Protocol (ILP): A technology used to transfer value between different ledgers, such as different blockchains or payment networks.
+ILP can be used to facilitate fast and efficient transfers between different cryptocurrencies, enabling the NFT marketplace to support a wide range of tokens.

+IPFS: A decentralized, peer-to-peer file system that can be used to store and retrieve digital assets, such as NFTs.
+IPFS can help to ensure that digital assets are securely and efficiently stored and accessible to users of the NFT marketplace.

+React: A JavaScript library for building user interfaces.
+React can be used to create a customizable and user-friendly interface for the NFT marketplace, allowing users to easily navigate and interact with the platform.

+Blockchain Node: A server that runs a full copy of the blockchain ledger and can be used to validate and process transactions.
+The project use a Substrate node, such to ensure that the NFT marketplace is able to interact and execute transactions in a secure and efficient manner.

 ## Contact information
  - Goh Ee Sheng - https://goheesheng.github.io/
  - Yeo Jong Han - yeojonghan@hotmail.com